StephaneMichoulier/Pamdeas/README.md

     -Once in the directory, build the code with: make -Then, source file will be compiled in "source" folder and the program will be built -The simulation can then be launch.
 To do this, go inside the "build" folder where the executable is: cd build -First, the input file need to be created.
-In order to write it, launch Eden: ./eden -Then, modify the input file to make your own simulation.
-Don't forget to save your setup -Finally, run again Eden: ./eden
+In order to write it, write: ./eden setup -Then, modify the input file to make your own simulation.
+Don't forget to save your setup -Finally, run Eden: ./eden

-  Once the simulation is finished, multiple output files are written into the output folder.
+  Once the simulation is finished, multiple output files are written into the output folder depending on the option
     -Initials_Conditions_<Rref>.txt summarises your setup
     -output<setup name>.out: one output file for each particle.
 The file name depends on the model used (dmdt/dsdt and porous/compact grains)
-	-output_header.txt gives you the corresponding columns present in output files.
+	-output_header.txt gives you the corresponding columns in output files.
-	-diskprofiles.out contains different profiles (surface density, pressure, etc).
+	-disk_profiles.out contains different profiles (surface density, pressure, etc).
-	-disk_profiles_header.txt gives you the corresponding columns present in the diskprofiles.out files.
+	-disk_profiles_header.txt gives you the corresponding columns in the diskprofiles.out files.
+    -disrupt_param_<model>.out contains parameters of disrupted grains.
+    -disrupt_param_header.txt gives you the corresponding columns in the disrupt_param.out  files.

 HOW THE PROGRAM IS BUILT ?